John-Brandon/MakahGW/README.md

 1. The original Fortran code files include GUP2.FOR, which simply contains a list of "INCLUDE" statements for each *.FOR file to be compiled into the executable.
 This approach is the same as concantinating the text in each individual file during compilation __VS__.

 2. A "MODULAR" approach, wherein, each *.FOR code file is compiled first into an object *.o file.
 The object files are then linked during the step of compiling the executable.
+This is can be a more efficient approach to compiling a file set.
+It takes advantage of GNU Make's strengths, i.e. only compiling individual code files that have been modified.
+The Include approach compiles the entire file set indiscriminantly.